Calibration Object

 • ArUco markers

-The main Zivid calibration board can be purchased at the Zivid WebShop.
-This board is also used for camera maintenance with infield correction.
-The Zivid calibration board has a 7x8 checkerboard made of 30 mm checkers and an ArUco marker in the corner.
+The main Zivid calibration boards can be purchased at the Zivid WebShop.
+These boards are also used for camera maintenance with infield correction.
 To use the board in hand-eye calibration, both the checkerboard and marker need to be detectable in each capture.

 ArUco markers